-Imeglimin is a first-in-class novel medicine that is now approved as TWYMEEG in Japan for the treatment of Type 2 diabetes.
+Imeglimin is a first-in-class novel medicine that is now approved and commercialized as TWYMEEG in Japan for the treatment of Type 2 diabetes.
 It has a dual mode of action which corrects hyperglycemia by improving insulin secretion in response to glucose from pancreatic b-cells and ameliorating insulin resistance in key tissues (muscle and liver).
 Imeglimin also has the potential to exert cardiorenal disease modifying benefits and protective effects on pancreatic islet b-cell survival.
 This unique profile supports Imeglimin's use for the treatment of Type 2 diabetes in almost all stages of the current treatment paradigm.

-In Japan, China, Taiwan, Korea and 9 other Southeast Asian countries, Sumitomo Dainippon Pharma is our strategic partner for Imeglimin.
-A new drug application for TWYMEEG Tablets 500mg1 (International Nonproprietary Name (INN): Imeglimin hydrochloride), for the treatment of type 2 diabetes, was approved in Japan on June 23, 2021.
+In Japan, China, Taiwan, South Korea and 9 other Southeast Asian countries, Sumitomo Dainippon Pharma is our strategic partner for Imeglimin.
+A new drug application for TWYMEEG Tablets 500mg1 (International Nonproprietary Name (INN): Imeglimin hydrochloride), for the treatment of type 2 diabetes, was approved in Japan in June 2021.
 Japan is the first country in the world to approve Imeglimin.
-Sumitomo Dainippon Pharma, the diabetes market leader in Japan, anticipates launching TWYMEEG in 2021.
+Sumitomo Dainippon Pharma, the diabetes market leader in Japan, launched TWYMEEG in September 2021.

 The TWYMEEG approval in Japan is supported by numerous preclinical and clinical studies, including the Phase 3 TIMES (Trials of IMeglimin for Efficacy and Safety) program managed jointly by Poxel and Sumitomo Dainippon Pharma, which included three pivotal trials to evaluate TWYMEEG’s efficacy and safety in over 1,100 patients.
 In all three trials, TWYMEEG met its primary endpoints and objectives and was observed to exhibit a favorable safety and tolerability profile when used alone or in combination with standard of care.

 In China, Taiwan, South Korea, Indonesia, Vietnam, Thailand, Malaysia, the Philippines, Singapore, Myanmar, Cambodia, and Laos, Sumitomo Dainippon Pharma will be solely responsible for the development and commercialization of Imeglimin.

 1Dosage and administration: In general, for adults, 1,000 mg of Imeglimin hydrochloride is orally administered twice daily in the morning and evening.

 U.S. and Europe

 In the US, Europe, and other countries not covered by the partnership with Sumitomo Pharma.
 The Company is considering opportunities to leverage the Imeglimin data package in specific territories, including those resulting from inbound interest.

 Additional Pipeline Opportunities